-Channel reconfiguration and connectivity (e.g., creating instream pools, meanders, improving floodplain connectivity, off-channel habitat, removal or alteration of levee or berm, removal of sediment) Spawning gravel placement Channel structure - large wood placement Plant Removal/control (instream) List scientific names of plants Channel structure - boulder placement Carcass or nutrient placement: salmonid carcass; Channel structure placement (other than large wood or boulder placements), e.g., engineered structures or deflectors, barbs, weirs, etc. Other (explain): Streambank stabilization through resloping and/or placing rocks, logs (e.g. revetments, gabions, barbs), or bioengineering on streambank
+Channel reconfiguration and connectivity (e.g., creating instream pools, meanders, improving floodplain connectivity, off-channel habitat, removal or alteration of levee or berm, removal of sediment) Spawning gravel placement Channel structure - large wood placement Plant Removal/control (instream) List scientific names of plants Channel structure - boulder placement Carcass or nutrient placement: salmonid carcass; fish meal brick; Channel structure placement (other than large wood or boulder placements), e.g., engineered structures or deflectors, barbs, weirs, etc. Other (explain): Streambank stabilization through resloping and/or placing rocks, logs (e.g. revetments, gabions, barbs), or bioengineering on streambank

-% Estimate the percentage of total cost of the project applied to instream habitat activities
+14 % Estimate the percentage of total cost of the project applied to instream habitat activities

-- mi.
-Estimate the miles of stream to be treated with instream habitat treatments (to nearest 0.01 mile) - Select carcass/nutrient placements as an instream activity, leave this value blank.
+1.2 mi.
+Estimate the miles of stream to be treated with instream habitat treatments (to nearest 0.01 mile)

+% Estimate the percentage of insteam activity costs for carcass or nutrient placements.
+If you do not select carcass/nutrient placements as an instream activity, leave this value blank.
 Example: Your project will place salmon carcasses.
 You estimated that 25% of the total project cost will apply to instream habitat activities and one half of the instream improvements costs will apply to the carcass placement, you would report 50%.